Skip to main content

 Tonto

-Banana beer traditional to central Uganda, particularly Buganda region.
-Fermented from ripe bananas, slightly sweet with mild alcohol content.
-Served at traditional ceremonies.
+A banana beer from central Uganda, especially the Buganda region.
+It is fermented from ripe bananas, slightly sweet and mild in alcohol, and served at traditional ceremonies.

 beer3-6%